jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 <a id="3">[3]</a>  Goodhill, G. J., Faville, R. A., Sutherland, D. J., Bicknell, B. A., Thompson, A. W., Pujic, Z., ... & Scott, E. K. (2015).
 The dynamics of growth cone morphology.
 BMC biology, 13(1), 10.

-## License

-The Study-of-the-Growth-Cone-Dynamics is free and open source for academic/research purposes (non-commercial)¹.

-¹ Some algorithms of the Study-of-the-Growth-Cone-Dynamics are free for commercial purposes and others not.
-First you need to contact the authors of your desired algorithm and check with them the appropriate license.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

  ## Rights and permissions.

  <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>., which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
 The images or other third party material in this article are included in the article's Creative Commons license, unless indicated otherwise in a credit line to the material.
 If material is not included in the article's Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.

 ## Acknowledgments